CaiXuesong/CaiXuesong.github.io/_pages/about.md

   - /about.html
 ---

+The website is still under development.
+You can also visit my [University Webpage](https://portal.research.lu.se/en/persons/xuesong-cai) for more information such as Publications and Projects.

 I am a tenure-track Assistant Professor of wireless communication in the Department of Electrical and Information Technology, Lund University, Lund, Sweden.
 My research interests include
 - Radio propagation
 - High-resolution parameter estimation